mossgreen/mossgreen.github.io/_posts/2019-11-01-AWS-SAA-Certificatin-Study-Notes.md

 - **Sticky Sessions**: It enables loading balander tot cind a user'ssession to a specific instance, and insures that all requests fro mthe user during the session are snet to the same instance.

-- **Health Checks**: The status of the isntances that are healthy at the time of the health check is inServcie, otherwise is outOfService.
+- **Health Checks**: The status of the instances that are healthy at the time of the health check is inServcie, otherwise is outOfService.
 A health check is a ping, a conenction attempt, or a page that is checked periodically.

 ### Amazon CloudWatch